Lafayette Square Mall: History

 In 2005, the lifestyle center known as Metropolis opened in the nearby suburb of Plainfield near the new entrance for Indianapolis International Airport, causing more withdrawals of stores from the mall once leases came up.
 JCPenney and Old Navy left the mall in 2005, precipitating a swift decline in the mall's fortunes.
 By 2006, many of the nationally known chains had begun to close at Lafayette Square and were replaced primarily by discount stores and local merchants on shorter-term leases.
 On September 9, 2006, the L. S. Ayres store was renamed Macy's due to the May/Federated merger.

 Facing the mall's long decline and preferring to focus efforts on other malls in the Indianapolis area, Simon sold the mall to Ashkenazy Acquisitions Corp. in December 2007, a company which has since become infamous for their neglect of their properties.
 Some months later, the mall underwent a new remodel that included a rebuilt entrance, a Pretzelmaker/Maggie Moo's/Great American Cookie Co. kiosk, the east-coast chain Shopper's World (described as being between JCPenney and Value City in price point) located in the former JCPenney, and an entertainment facility called Xscape featuring a variety of games.
 In October 2008 and January 2009 respectively, Sears and Macy's announced they would both close despite the new renovations.

 XScape was later replaced by America's Incredible Pizza company in the summer of 2010.
 In late 2010, Bath & Body Works, Victoria's Secret, and Andrews Jewelers all closed.
 In early 2011, the Pretzelmaker/Maggie Moo's/Great American Cookie Co. kiosk closed, along with Radio Shack and GameStop.

-In the first quarter of 2012, Claire's Boutique, The Children's Place, and America's Incredible Pizza Company closed, leaving Burlington Coat Factory and Shoppers World as the mall's only two remaining anchors.
+In the first quarter of 2012, Claire's, The Children's Place, and America's Incredible Pizza Company closed, leaving Burlington Coat Factory and Shoppers World as the mall's two remaining anchors.
 America's Incredible Pizza announced that they would close, effective March 19, 2012.
 By November 2012, the last remaining original tenant, GNC, had closed, leaving the mall with mainly local stores.

 On August 12, 2019, the Burlington Coat Factory at Lafayette Square permanently closed, leaving only six national tenants, mostly athletic wear stores; Finish Line, Foot Locker, Champs Sports, Jimmy Jazz, Shoppers World, and Rainbow.
 Shoppers World shifted into the Burlington space in 2021.